When to sell, refinance, or hold rental property. The equity trap - your home equity earns 0% return. Cash-out refi to redeploy idle capital.

 Start with what fails.
 This framework is numerical and assumes reasonably stable asset values and income streams.
 It breaks down when key inputs are highly uncertain.

 Scenario A - Illiquid or distressed markets.
 If local home values can drop 10-30% in a downturn, then equity measured today may evaporate.
-Example: a 220,000 mortgage losing 20% value produces 180,000.
+Example: a $400,000 property with $220,000 mortgage losing 20% value produces $80,000 equity, not $180,000.
 IF market decline probability over your horizon exceeds 20-30%, THEN extracting equity increases the chance of negative net worth BECAUSE downturns reduce both the collateral and the ability to refinance or sell.

 Scenario B - Short horizon or near-retirement.
 If retirement is within 1-5 years and income volatility is low, liquid safe assets and low debt may matter more than incremental ROE gains.
 IF retirement horizon < 5 years AND withdrawal needs are predictable, THEN holding equity may reduce sequence-of-returns and liquidity risk BECAUSE selling or extracting triggers fixed obligations that amplify withdrawal shocks.